Intermesh/groupoffice-docs/developer/building-a-server-module.rst

 Development environment
 -----------------------

-If you haven't got your development environment set up than please do this first.
+If you haven't got your development environment set up, then please do this first.

 You can install Group-Office like described in this manual and get started or use our Docker compose project that installs our images for development: